ur-cristiano-fc/ur-cristiano-fc.github.io/pages/write-for-us.md

 * Articles that have been, or will be, published elsewhere.
 * Plagiarized or copied content
 * Low‑quality or spun content
-* SEO-boosted or promotional articles.
 * Topics unrelated to Ronaldo, football, sports, or fitness
 * Controversial, political, or hate‑driven writing
-* Articles created only for promotional/SEO purposes
 * Content with spam or commercial outbound links

 ---